front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 DataLoader is a pattern promoted by Facebook, from their internal implementations, to solve problems with data fetching.
 We use this name because it is the name of the reference implementation in Javascript: [graphql/dataloader](https://github.com/graphql/dataloader).

-A dataLoader is instantiated with a **batching function**, that will allow to fetch data in a grouped way (see [Batching](#Batching) above).
+A DataLoader is instantiated with a **batching function**, that will allow to fetch data in a grouped way (see [Batching](#Batching) above).
 It also has a caching strategy that prevents fetching the same data twice in the same request or across requests (see [Caching](#Caching) above).

-By default every dataLoader provides request-level caching.
+By default every DataLoader provides request-level caching.
 But this can be configured to switch to a persistent caching strategy instead.
 For instance, Front-Commerce provides a Redis strategy to share the cache between users and requests.

-In our previous example, if the `Product.qty` resolver was implemented using a dataLoader the query could have been resolved using only 2 remote API requests:
+In our previous example, if the `Product.qty` resolver was implemented using a DataLoader the query could have been resolved using only 2 remote API requests:
 - 1 request to fetch category information
 - 1 request to fetch products in the category
 - 1 batch request to fetch quantities of the products if an API was available: `https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10`

-We encourage you to read the [dataLoader readme](https://github.com/graphql/dataloader) documentation to learn more about how it works.
+We encourage you to read the [DataLoader readme](https://github.com/graphql/dataloader) documentation to learn more about how it works.

 Front-Commerce provides a factory function to create DataLoaders from your GraphQL modules while keeping caching strategies configurable.
-Under the hood it is a pure dataLoader instance, so you could use it in a standard manner.
+Under the hood it is a pure DataLoader instance, so you could use it in a standard manner.

 ## Using DataLoaders in Front-Commerce